rub3n2000/parcelreactprojectbuilder/README.md

 #### Dotnet6 React with auth.
 To start dotnet6ReactwAuth simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
 Therefore you only have to run it the first time.

+If you use it again, you will have to delete the migration folder and the .db files first.

+After installing the packages do
+                npm run server
+To run the actual server serving the app.
+It will hot-restart when you change files in frontend, or backend.

+To test that the api works, and not only the frontend, you can simply attempt to register and then login at /*.

+#### Dotnet6 React with auth RSA.
+To start dotnet6ReactwAuthRsa simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore, migrating db and updating it.
+Therefore you only have to run it the first time.